huggingface/blog/supercharge-customer-service-with-machine-learning.md

 However, both of the above resources are currently suboptimal.
 The model summary is not always kept up to date by the authors.
 The speed at which new model architectures are released and old model architectures become outdated makes it extremely difficult to have an up-to-date summary of all model architectures.
 Similarly, it doesn't necessarily mean that the most downloaded model checkpoint is the best one.
 E.g. [`bert-base-cased`](https://huggingface.co/bert-base-uncased) is amongst the most downloaded model checkpoints but is not the best performing checkpoint anymore.

-The best is often to try out various model architectures, stay up to date with new model architectures by following experts in the field, and check well-known leaderboards.
+The best approach is to try out various model architectures, stay up to date with new model architectures by following experts in the field, and check well-known leaderboards.

 For text-classification, the important benchmarks to look at are [GLUE](https://gluebenchmark.com/leaderboard) and [SuperGLUE](https://super.gluebenchmark.com/leaderboard).
 Both benchmarks evaluate pretrained models on a variety of text-classification tasks, such as grammatical correctness, natural language inference, Yes/No question answering, etc..., which are quite similar to our target task of sentiment analysis.
 Thus, it is reasonable to choose one of the leading models of these benchmarks for our task.